 You can simplify the deployment of individual components by defining installation variables or by creating a registry file on your vCloud Availability Installer Appliance.

-Both ways to deploy and configure vCloud Availability for vCloud Director are displayed for your reference.
+Both ways to deploy and configure vCloud Availability are displayed for your reference.
 The installation using variables is presented in the left column of the table in each step, containing standard installation and configuration commands.
 The installation with simple commands, using a vCloud Availability Installer Appliance registry file, is presented in the right column of the table in each step.

 - Create protected password files on your vCloud Availability Installer Appliance.